WebOrigami/docs/src/content/language/tutorial.md

 This Origami template starts with an `=` equals sign and encloses some HTML with &#96; &#96; backticks.

 Inside the backticks, the placeholder marked with `\{\{ }}` curly braces contains an Origami expression.
-In this case, the `_` underscore tells Origami to insert any text passed to the template into the HTML.
+In this case, the `_` underscore tells Origami to insert any text passed to the template into the HTML at that point.

 You can call this template from an Origami formula.